-Available online at: hhtp://cpdc.uoregon.edu Contact: Eleni Tsivitzi, Planning Associate, eleni@uoregon.edu, (541) 346-5024
+Available online at: https://cpfm.uoregon.edu/historic-preservation Contact: Liz Thorstenson, Planning Associate, lizt@uoregon.edu, (541) 346-5024

-The following describes how to implement UO Campus Plan policies and patterns as well as city, state, and federal regulations addressing historic preservation.
+The following describes how to implement UO Campus Plan principles and patterns as well as city, state, and federal regulations addressing historic preservation.
 This information is intended for building managers, construction contractors and staff.
-For full information contact Campus Planning, Design and Construction to speak with historic preservation staff.
+For full information contact Campus Planning to speak with historic preservation staff.
 (For a full summary of applicable regulations, refer to the Summary of Regulations Governing Historic Properties.)